jeremylynch83/drjeremylynch/master/master.md

 The spinal cord is supplied by a network of arteries:

 * **Anterior spinal artery** – Runs along the front of the cord, supplying the majority of the spinal cord tissue.
-They are joined by the **anterior communicating arteries (ACOMs)**.
-* **Posterior spinal arteries** – Run along the back of the cord, supplying the remaining sections.
-They connect to the internal carotid arteries via the **posterior communicating artery (PCOM)**.
+* **Posterior spinal arteries** – Run along the back of the cord.
 * **Radicular and segmental arteries** – Branches from larger vessels (such as the aorta) that reinforce the spinal circulation at different levels.

 Because the spinal cord relies on this delicate blood supply, any blockage or bleed can cause serious neurological problems, such as weakness, numbness, or loss of bladder and bowel control.